Skip to main content

 Research finds the following signs may be associated with a chronic pain syndrome:

 Fearfulness.
 It is easy to begin to fear increased pain when you have a chronic pain condition.
-As a result, you may begin to avoid activity.
+As a result, you may start to avoid activity.
 You may find that you rely more on family members to help with daily functions.

 Body stiffness when you try to become more active.
 Stiffness may make you feel as if your body is less able to perform daily activities.